Pomona/Pomona.rest/index.md

 ## Random ideas

 * Could make query mechanism pluggable, through some sort of `IHttpQueryTranslator`.
 Then we could provide a simple default implementation.
 * An exotic side-project could be to implement an `IHttpQueryTranslator` that uses relinq to serialize and convert LINQ expressions, which then can be executed on Nhibernate or other ORM.
-  This does however seem a bit dangerous with regards to security.
+This does however seem a bit dangerous with regard to security.

 ## Automated batching of queries to decrease N+1 performance problems